hyperium/h2/README.md

 * TLS
 * Any feature not described by the HTTP/2.0 specification.

-The intent is that this crate will eventually be used by [hyper](https://github.com/hyperium/hyper), which will provide all of these features.
+This crate is now used by [hyper](https://github.com/hyperium/hyper), which will provide all of these features.

 ## Usage